HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Breakfast is often cited as “the most important meal of the day,” and with several good reasons.

-It gives children and teens a metabolic jump start, giving the body fuel to burn.
+It gives teens a metabolic jump start, turning on a teen’s metabolism, and giving their body the fuel to get the engine going.

 Breakfast also wakes up the brain for learning, and helps with appetite management throughout the day.